ekmett/ad/README.markdown

  * `With` lets the user supply a function to blend the input with the output
  * `F` is a version of the base function lifted to return a `Traversable` (or `Functor`) result
  * `s` means the function returns all higher derivatives in a list or f-branching `Stream`
- * `T` means the result is transposed with respect to the traditional formulation.
+ * `T` means the result is transposed with respect to the traditional formulation (usually to avoid paying for transposing back)
  * `0` means that the resulting derivative list is padded with 0s at the end.

 Contact Information